Siftah/get_iplayer/documentation.md

     get_iplayer --thumbnail --get 123

-Save all the thumbnail(s) ONLY for a specific search (and don’t record the programme).
+Save **only** the thumbnail(s) for a specific search (and don't record the programme).
 This is useful if you forgot to get the thumbnail when recording.

     get_iplayer --thumbnail-only 123